 All images are archival pigment prints.
 Sizes, pricing, and edition information are available on request.
 Some works are not for sale.
-(Note: Click on each image to enlarge and center it.
+(Note: Click any image to enlarge and center it.
 Click "esc" key to reduce it.)

 My name is Stephen Spiller.
 My art presents social, political, and cultural commentary about how contemporary lives are shaped.
 I'm particularly interested in identity development, relationships, and all things driving individual passion.

 I live and work in Long Island City, NY.
 I've been included in gallery and museum exhibitions in New York, Chicago, Los Angeles, Buenos Aires, Miami Beach, Arles, France, Malaga, Spain, etc., online exhibitions, e.g.International Emerging Artists Dubai, and in digital group shows, e.g. Scope Miami Beach, Miami, Fl and See|Exhibition Space, New York, NY.
 I've also been recognized in U.S. and international competitions, e.g. Worldwide Gala Photography Awards and California Open Competition, and published in Photographers Forum, Best of Photography, International Photography Awards Competition Book, Musee Magazine, etc.